In-depth Guides

 When you use @Injectable({ providedIn: 'root' }) in your service, Angular:

-• Creates a single instance (singleton) for your entire application
+• Creates a single instance (a singleton) for the entire application

-• Makes it available everywhere without any additional configuration
+• Makes it available throughout your application without additional configuration

-• Enables tree-shaking so the service is only included in your JavaScript bundle if it's actually used
+• Enables tree-shaking so Angular only includes the service in your JavaScript bundle if you actually use it

 This is the recommended approach for most services.